ncatlab/nlab-content/pages/8/2/4/0/428/content.md

 The bar complex for [[E-infinity algebra]]s is discussed in

-* [[Benoit Fresse]], _The bar complex of an E-infinity algebra_ Advances in Mathematics Volume 223, Issue 6, 1 April 2010, Pages 2049-2096
+* [[Benoit Fresse]], _The bar complex of an E-infinity algebra_, Advances in Mathematics Volume 223, Issue 6, 1 April 2010, Pages 2049-2096
 {#Fresse}